Sunday, 21 July 2019

 HOW TO REACH:

 The place Kalugumalai is on the Kovilpatti to Sankarankovil bus route.
-All the buses will stop at Kalugasalamorrthy Bus stop from there this Jain monument is about a KM.
+All the buses will stop at Kalugasalamorrthy Bus stop from there this Jain monument is about a km.

-Kalugumalai is about 22 KM from Kovilpatti, 105 KM from Thoothukudi and 70 KM from Tirunelveli.
+Kalugumalai is about 22 km from Kovilpatti, 105 km from Thoothukudi and 70 km from Tirunelveli.

-Nearest railway station is Kovilpatti.
+The nearest railway station is Kovilpatti.

-LOCATION OF THE JAIN TIRTHANKARAS HILL : CLICK HERE
+LOCATION OF THE JAIN TIRTHANKARAS HILL: CLICK HERE

 Mahavir